kkrruumm/kkrruumm/README.md

 ### hey

-i do sysadmin things, student, currently staff at iw4x
+i do sysadmin things, student, currently staff at [iw4x](https://iw4x.io/)

 foss is the only option, AI dorks go away

-if you need to contact me directly, you may do so at ``kris_`` https://oftc.net/
+if you need to contact me directly, you may do so at ``kris_`` on https://oftc.net/ or https://libera.chat/

 cool things list:
 bash, POSIX shell, golang, void linux, crux linux, kiss linux, lineageos, runit, musl, swaywm, openbsd, freebsd